-If you looking for scoring the perfect year abroad, you have probably searched for unis in England, Germany and France.
+If you looking for scoring the perfect year abroad, you have probably searched for unis in England, Germany, and France.
 But this is where most students from the States and Canada end up, leaving you less room to meet people outside your familiar culture circle.

 This is why we put together a list of the best universities in Europe for an awesome year abroad.
 All of them are listed by the Top Universities in the top 50 universities in the world, offering great higher education systems with thrilling study abroad experiences.
-If you are are worried of keeping up with the curriculum and all the fun you’ll be having abroad, check out this new student service: fireessay.com
+If you are worried about keeping up with the curriculum and all the fun you’ll be having abroad, check out this new student service: fireessay.com

 5. Czech Republic

-This tiny country in the center of Europe has an age-old heritage for high quality education, especially in the sciences, medicine and engineering.
-If you are interested in spending time in the fourteenth century lecture halls then pick Charles University.
+This tiny country in the center of Europe has an age-old heritage for high-quality education, especially in the sciences, medicine, and engineering.
+If you are interested in spending time in the fourteenth-century lecture halls then pick Charles University.
 Founded in 1348, it is located in Prague, listed as one of the most beautiful cities in Europe.

 After a couple of decades of running EU-US exchanges they’ve polished their curriculum and extra-curriculum activities, and absolutely nailed it with fun events for international students.
 And if this isn’t enough, the cost of living here is still relatively cheap, in comparison to the UK or Germany.

 Apart from its magnificent historical and cultural tradition, Portugal boasts amazing weather throughout the year.
 If you are sporty and outdoorsy then this coastal warm and sunny country is for you.
 But this predominantly beach culture doesn’t spoil the quality of higher education here.